Diploma/MLitt in the Humanities

 A wide range of specialist taught postgraduate degrees are offered by the School of Humanities at the University of Dundee to those with a first degree, or in some cases to those with equivalent experience.

 Unrivalled interdisciplinary study and flexible learning are offered by our many degree pathways and modules.
 Whether for career development, PhD preparation or merely general interest, the courses can be taken either full-time (1 year) or part-time (2 years), based around early-evening core classes.
-For further information please see our Postgraduate Taught Programmes pages.
+For further information please see our Postgraduate Taught pages.

 Master of Fine Art in Art & Humanities

-This highly interdisciplinary course will suit students who want the opportunity to work across the traditionally defined boundaries imposed by many fine art and humanities programmes.
+This highly interdisciplinary course will suit students who want the opportunity to work across the traditionally defined boundaries imposed by many fine art and humanities courses.
 Each student is able to individually tailor their programme of study, and can choose to complete the course with either an exhibition of creative work or a major written dissertation as the final project for this postgraduate course.

 We also offer a range of courses under the heading of Creative Cultures.
-This includes unique degrees in Comics Studies, Film Studies & Theatre Studies.

 Studying for a research degree in the Humanities offers the exciting prospect of working at the frontiers of knowledge under the supervision of an expert and in the company of equally enthusiastic and dedicated fellow researchers.
 For further details on subjects taught and research interests please see our Postgraduate Research pages.